JJ-best/Winter_Lab1_binary2bcd_double_dabble/README.md

-In this lab, we need to run the HLS simulation for C++ code, and then implement the same funtion with verilog code.
+In this lab, we need to run the HLS simulation for C++ code, and then implement the same function with Verilog code.

-binary2bcd_double_dabble will get 8-bits binary input, then gives 8-bits packed BCD outputs(00\~99) and 16-bits unpacked BCD outputs(0000\~0909).
+binary2bcd_double_dabble will get 8-bit binary input, then give 8-bit packed BCD outputs(00\~99) and 16-bit unpacked BCD outputs(0000\~0909).

-The testbench should be time independent, which means that the testing input should be independent with timne, it should be event trigger(in this lab, it's clock trigger).
+The testbench should be time-independent, which means that the testing input should be independent of time, it should be an event trigger(in this lab, it's a clock trigger).